Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

 On the other hand, the fact that $\nabla^{0,1}(\omega_{i\bar{m}}\bar{y}^m)=0$ implies the vanishing

 Thus $\omega_{i\bar{m}}\bar{y}^m$ is a local quantizable function whose symbol vanishes. \end{eg}

 It seems then that the name ``quantizable functions'' might not be so appropriate, since the symbol of a non-trivial flat section might vanish.
 This name can be justified in two ways.
-First of all, for a big enough $k$, the above uniqueness statement remains true: \begin{prop} For $|k|>>0$, a flat section $\gamma$ under the Fedosov connection $D_{\alpha,k}$ is uniquely determined by its symbol $\sigma(\gamma)$. \end{prop} \begin{proof} Suppose $\gamma$ and $\tilde{\gamma}$ are two flat sections under $D_{\alpha,k}$ with the same symbol, such that $\xi=\gamma-\tilde{\gamma}$ is non-trivial.
+First of all, for a large enough $k$, the above uniqueness statement remains true: \begin{prop} For $|k|>>0$, a flat section $\gamma$ under the Fedosov connection $D_{\alpha,k}$ is uniquely determined by its symbol $\sigma(\gamma)$. \end{prop} \begin{proof} Suppose $\gamma$ and $\tilde{\gamma}$ are two flat sections under $D_{\alpha,k}$ with the same symbol, such that $\xi=\gamma-\tilde{\gamma}$ is non-trivial.
 By Lemma \ref{lemm: flat-section-1-0-components}, $\xi$ is determined by $\xi_{0,*}$.
-Let $\xi_{0,l}$ be the term in $\xi_{0,*}$ of the highest degree in $\Sym^\bullet\overline{TX}^*$.
-Then we have $l>0$, since otherwise, $\sigma(\xi)$ will involve a term of degree $(0,0)$, i.e., a holomorphic function, which contradicts the fact that $\gamma$ and $\tilde{\gamma}$ have the same symbols.
+Let $\xi_{0,l}$ be the term in $\xi_{0,*}$ of the highest polynomial degree in $\Sym^\bullet\overline{T^*X}$.
+Then we have $l>0$, since otherwise, $\sigma(\xi)$ will involve a term of polynomial degree $(0,0)$, i.e., a holomorphic function, which contradicts the fact that $\gamma$ and $\tilde{\gamma}$ have the same symbols.

 Let $\varphi$ be a potential of $\alpha$, i.e., $\partial\bar{\partial}\varphi=\alpha$.
 Recall that the term $J_\alpha$ in the Fedosov connection $D_\alpha$ is given by $-\sum_{m\geq 1}(\tilde{\nabla}^{1,0})^m(\bar{\partial}\varphi)$.
-An explicit computation gives that the term in $D_{\alpha,k}^{0,1}(\xi)$ of type $\A_X^{0,1}(\Sym^{l-1}\overline{TX}^*)$ can be written as
+An explicit computation gives that the term in $D_{\alpha,k}^{0,1}(\xi)$ of type $\A_X^{0,1}(\Sym^{l-1}\overline{T^*X})$ can be written as

-Since the leading term is non-zero, if $|k|$ is big enough, we obtain the non-vanishing of $D_{\alpha,k}^{0,1}(\xi)$, which contradicts the flatness of $\xi$. \end{proof}
+Since the leading term is non-zero, if $|k|$ is sufficiently large, we obtain the non-vanishing of $D_{\alpha,k}^{0,1}(\xi)$, which contradicts the flatness of $\xi$. \end{proof}

-Therefore, for $|k|>>0$, quantizable functions are in a one-to-one correspondence with a sub-class of smooth functions in $C^\infty(X)$, which, by abuse of notations, will also be called \emph{quantizable functions}.
+Therefore, for $|k|>>0$, non-formal quantizable functions of level $k$ are in a one-to-one correspondence with a sub-class of smooth functions in $C^\infty(X)$, which, by abuse of notation, will also be called \emph{non-formal quantizable functions of level $k$}.
 The Fedosov connection $D_{\alpha,k}$ defines a non-formal deformation of this sub-class of smooth functions.
-Moreover, these functions are, by construction ``close enough'' to holomorphic ones since their associated flat sections have finite degrees in $\overline{TX}^*$.
+Moreover, these functions are, by construction, ``close enough'' to holomorphic ones since their associated flat sections have finite polynomial degrees in $\overline{T^*X}$.
 We will see in the next section that these functions form a sheaf of twisted holomorphic differential operators.